 This locomotive was built by Hudswell Clarke in 1917 for the Inland Waterways & Docks.
 It worked at the Richborough Military Port in Kent after which it gained the name Richboro.
+From Richborough supplies were sent to the British Expeditionary Force in France, involving the world’s first roll on-roll off ferry vessel.

 It was sold to W Craig & Sons at Ifton Colliery in Shropshire in 1926 and then came under National Coal Board ownership upon nationalisation in January 1947.
 Here it worked on the two mile branch between the pit and the BR exchange sidings at Western Rhyn on the Shrewsbury to Chester line.